riegelTech/vertest/doc/userGuide/en/installation.md

-# How to install Vertest ?
+# How to install VerTest ?

 ## Configuration